kevtran2/puzzlepokerweb/PuzzlePoker/README.md

 With regards to the design of the platform itself, currently I only have the first iteration of the puzzle training feature complete.
 There are many things I still want to add and am still working on, but for now(as of July 1st, 2025) we only have the puzzle feature.
 The puzzle feature loads a bunch of puzzles from a json file and uploads each puzzle one by one on the poker table.
 To the right of a table, are 4 multiple choice options for the user to decide what the best move in each position is, including a hint button.

-# How to run: A Guide on how to start up the web application
+# How to run the web application

 To start server:
 "npm run dev" in the react directory